dave-sommerville/eternal-september-labs/Development/3SCRIPTs3BOTs/README.md

 Personal Notes on Code:

 Python is my newest language, but this project was easy to conceptualize and execute.
-I find the code elegant and efficient.
+I found the code elegant and efficient.
 I have already built an intuition for programs like this in other languages and found Python easily adaptable.

 Optimization Notes:

-Connection Four is a solved game.
+Connect Four is a solved game.
 As in, if the first player ensures every move is optimized, they will always win.
 This prevents much further optimization, although you have control of the depth of the branch pruning.

 ---